Mayfair Mall: History

-In 1973, the new Mayfair Mall was advertised.
-The mall was fully enclosed.
+In 1973, the Mayfair Mall was fully enclosed.
 An arcade called The Bazaar replaced the Central Park area of Mayfair.
 An office tower was built on the southwest side of the mall in 1975, and construction began on a second in November 1977.

 In 1986, Mayfair was rededicated following a $15 million remodeling effort.
-The Bazaar and a short-lived ice rink were both removed.
+The Bazaar and the center court ice rink were both removed.
 A two-level atrium was built, featuring a new food court.
 The upper level was also expanded, adding 78,000 sqft of retail space.
 Following this expansion, the mall included 109 stores including Milwaukee based Boston Store which replaced Gimbels.

 In 1998, the shopping center was purchased by General Growth Properties.
 A subsequent renovation project added a movie theater and a Barnes & Noble bookstore in 1999, and more than 100,000 sqft of retail space to the upper level in 2000.
 The second floor of the atrium was expanded across the entire mall adding new restaurants and shops.
 A cinema was also added, acting as a third anchor at Mayfair.

 Mayfair dealt with increased competition from other Milwaukee area shopping centers, including Bayshore Town Center, which underwent remodeling and nearby Brookfield Square.
 A teen curfew was instituted in the 2010s due to several incidents within the mall and after films at the multiplex let out on weekends.

+In June 2003, Maggiano's Little Italy opened in the Marshall Field's wing.
+On October 26, 2004, a Cheesecake Factory restaurant opened on an outparcel.
 In 2005, a Crate & Barrel opened in front of the main mall entrance.
 The General Cinema multiplex was acquired by AMC Theatres after GCC's purchase by AMC.
 Marshall Field's converted to Macy's in 2006 as part of the broad rebranding of the Federated Department Stores to the Macy's label.

-Nordstrom opened in the mall in 2015.
+Nordstrom opened in the mall on October 23, 2015.
 It was the first full-line Nordstrom store to open in the state of Wisconsin.
 Nordstrom wanted to meet such high demand, and Milwaukee was the largest metropolitan area without a Nordstrom.
+The Container Store also opened in 2015.

 Boston Store closed in 2018 due to Bon-Ton filing for Chapter 11 bankruptcy protection and closing all stores.

+In February 2025 Scheels announced it would be opening in the former Boston Store, with plans to open by spring of 2027.